 Check out this video guide to get monitors and docking station equipment setup.

 If you use a personal computer

 The operating system should be reasonably recent (e.g., Windows 10, macOS Mojave) to ensure software compatibility and security protection.
-Get access to the most common IT services from your own device.
+To access internal Michigan Medicine resources, we recommend using our Windows Virtual Desktop (WVD) service.

 Quality Internet Connection

 We recommend a quality broadband internet connection to prevent common connectivity-related issues when using data intensive applications such as videoconferencing and file transfers.
 According to the FCC, the definition of broadband internet is a minimum of 25 Mbps download and 3 Mbps upload speeds.
 To improve the reliability of your connection, connect your device via a physical wire when possible.
 We recommend using our University of Michigan Speed Test tool to test your network speeds.